phpman > man > rsyncd.conf(5)

 "/module1".

-variable name with percent signs.
-You can even reference a variable that is set by
+able name with percent signs.
+You can even reference a variable that is set by rsync

-rsync when the user connects.
-For example, this would use the authorizing user's
+when the user connects.
+For example, this would use the authorizing user's name in

 path = /home/%RSYNC_USER_NAME%